 Do what I say, and you’ll get what you want.

 This is why millions of people have believed in the power of SlimFast, Hydroxycut, Subway, and countless products promising rapid fat loss.
 It’s because of the “Before / After” shots.

 You’re the Before.
 I’m promising you After.
 Look at all those Afters!
 Don’t you want to join them?

 I want you to love the future so much that you are disgusted with the present.
 I will promise you tomorrow, so you’ll give away today.
 And if you’re desperate enough, it doesn’t matter what my solution is.
 Your imagination automatically fills in the gaps.”

-Much like successful politicians and brands sell people on the ‘After', you need to do the same with your product or service.
-Don't get caught up on the features, focus on the benefits to the end customer.
+Takeaway: Like successful politicians and brands sell people on the ‘After’, you need to do the same with your product or service.
+Don’t get caught up on the features, focus on the benefits to the end customer.
 Show their happy face after they get your product.

 4. CREATE AN ARMY OF MARKETERS THROUGH A SIMPLE MESSAGE